Biggest Social Media Mistakes By Job Seekers

 Similarly, if you are sore about your previous employer don’t discuss that in your social media file.
 Your current and prospective employer will take it as a negative and dark side of your character, and you will fail the summary trial.

-If you want to keep your social media files excellent for the prospective employer, make it in such a way that your mom or old school principal can’t find a fault with it.
+If you want to keep your social media files excellent for the prospective employer, hire a social media manager to make it in such a way that your mom or old school principal can’t find a fault with it.
 The common mistakes and the fault line of your profile will be to give a skewed view of life.
 An image of angry young man has no place in your social media file.
 The overall image must be a balanced view of the life and the human qualities only.
 Give your social media profile an aura and ambiance of a good citizen and an excellent team man.
 But, don’t pretend to give your feeling from the heart.